-On average, adult striped bass grow to 20 inches in length and weigh about 30 pounds, although they can reach a length of six feet and weigh as much as 125 pounds.
+On average, adult striped bass grow 2 to 3 feet in length and weigh between 10 to 30 pounds, although they can reach a length of six feet and weigh as much as 125 pounds.
 Their elongated body varies in color from light or olive green to blue, brown or black , and their metallic sides are striped with seven or eight dark, continuous lines.
 Their belly is white.
 They have a dark, forked tail fin and three spines on their anal fin.
 A deep notch appears on their dorsal fin, and the first part of the dorsal fin has several spines.

 Live in various habitats throughout the Chesapeake Bay and its tributaries, moving upstream in spring to spawn in fresh water.
 Spend summer and winter in deep channels.

 Found throughout the Chesapeake Bay and its tributaries year-round.
 After spawning in the spring, the Bay striped bass stock moves to coastal waters.
 Most spend the summer along the New England coast, and the fall and winter off of North Carolina.
 On the Atlantic coast, striped bass range from Canada to Florida, but are most prevalent from Maine to North Carolina.